 That is, while there is value in the items on the right, we value the items on the left more.”

-Moreover, it changed the relationship of product management and engineering from a combative one to a collaborative one.
+Moreover, it changed the relationship between product management and engineering from a combative one to a collaborative one.

 On top of this, it moved the user experience aspect of the development process from the backburner to the forefront of development.

-And for the sake of this article, the role of Product Owner bubbled up from the manifesto creating a communication channel and connection between product management and engineering to figure out the best solution to customer problems.
+And for this article, the role of Product Owner bubbled up from the manifesto creating a communication channel and connection between product management and engineering to figure out the best solution to customer problems.

 What Is a Product Owner?

 The Product Owner mainly exists in the agile methodology and can be understood as a more tactical role.